-Solution exploration is performed on a maximum 400×400 maze size by multiple agents in parallel.
-The obtained results show that, as may be expected, over a while agent's knowledge increases and improve performance by reducing the exploration time for a task.
+Solution exploration is performed on a maximum $400 \times 400$ maze size by multiple agents in parallel.
+The obtained results show that, as may be expected, over a while, agent's knowledge increases and improves performance by reducing the exploration time for a task.

-We consider the dependencies between tasks by way of program graphs G{40} and G{18} (Zomaya & Lee, 2012).
+We consider the dependencies between tasks by way of program graphs $G{40}$ and $G{18}$ (Zomaya & Lee, 2012).
 For each task in the program graph, there is a target location defined in a maze.
 It is possible that multiple task solutions are available at the same maze location.
 If a task has a dependency on others as per the program graph, an agent can only attempt the task, by exploration, inference, or query, if the prior tasks are already completed.

 We also evaluated the system exploration, by increasing the speed of a single agent where the faster agent explores the solution and collects inference data in less time.
 The knowledge shared by the faster agent can help other agents with their assigned tasks.
-However, the experimental results show that a faster agent improves the system performance to a certain point only, due to task dependencies (see Figure 7(a)).
+However, the experimental results show that a faster agent improves the system performance to a certain point only due to task dependencies (see Figure 6(a)).